Non-Elitist Selection Can Improve the Performance of Irace: Abstract

 \section{Abstract}

 Modern optimization strategies such as evolutionary algorithms, ant colony algorithms, Bayesian optimization techniques, etc.~come with several parameters that steer their behavior during the optimization process.
 To obtain high-performing algorithm instances, automated algorithm configuration techniques have been developed.
-One of the most popular tools is irace, which evaluates configurations in sequential races, at the end of which a statistical test is used to determine the set of \emph{survivor} configurations.
-It then selects up to five \emph{elite} configurations from this set, via greedy truncation selection.
+One of the most popular tools is irace, which evaluates configurations in sequential races, making use of iterated statistical tests to discard poorly performing configurations.
+At the end of the race, a set of \emph{elite} configurations are selected from those \emph{survivor} configurations that were not discarded, using greedy truncation selection.

-We demonstrate that an alternative selection of the elites can improve the performance of irace.
-Our strategy keeps the best survivor and selects the remaining configurations uniformly at random from the set of survivors.
-We apply this alternative selection method to tune ant colony optimization algorithms for traveling salesperson problems and to configure an exact tree search solver for satisfiability problems.
+We study two alternative selection methods: one keeps the best survivor and selects the remaining configurations uniformly at random from the set of survivors, while the other applies entropy to maximize the diversity of the elites.
+These methods are tested for tuning ant colony optimization algorithms for traveling salesperson problems and the quadratic assignment problem and tuning an exact tree search solver for satisfiability problems.
+The experimental results show improvement on the tested benchmarks compared to the default selection of irace.
+In addition, the obtained results indicate that non-elitist can obtain diverse algorithm configurations, which encourages us to explore a wider range of solutions to understand the behavior of algorithms.

-We also experiment with two non-elitist selection criteria, based on entropy and Gower's distance, respectively.
-Both methods provide more diverse configurations than irace, making them an interesting approach for exploring a wide range of solutions and understanding algorithms' performance.
-Moreover, the entropy-based selection performs better on our benchmarks than the default selection of irace.